School Health Services Essentials

 Types of Health Services Structures

-- Consulting agency-In an effort to meet the minimal standards, some school elect to enter into a consultation agreement with an outside agency.
-Consultation and contracted nursing are very different in relationship to nursing delegation and oversight and should be very carefully reviewed and understood before deciding on an approach.
-It is important to remember that, regardless of what model the school chooses to staff their office, the school is ultimately responsible to meet the health needs of all of their students.
+- Consulting agency - In an effort to meet the minimal standards, some schools elect to enter into a consultation agreement with an outside agency.
+Consultation and contracted nursing are very different in relation to nursing delegation and oversight and should be very carefully reviewed and understood before deciding on an approach.
+It is important to remember that regardless of what model the school chooses to staff their office, the school is ultimately responsible to meet the health needs of all of their students.
 Performing health care tasks with people working outside of their training and skill level poses a risk for the district, the staff member and most importantly, the students.

 - In school districts without Licensed School Nurses/Registered Nurses (LSNs/RNs) on staff, educational administrators working with school boards are responsible to set up a system through which medication administration policies are developed, acceptable LSN/RN/ licensed health care provider coverage for medication administration oversight via contract or other arrangements is found, people are assigned and trained, the procedures are done safely and consistently, and all necessary documentation is completed.

 Educational administrators are also responsible to find appropriate resources and medical expertise to address their students' medication administration needs.
 School administrators cannot legally fulfill the role of LSNs/RNs.
 Training for medication administration is beyond the role of education administrators.
 Districts with LSNs/RNs on staff or on contract will be the lead on developing school district policies and procedures which include medication program: supervision, delegation, assignment, administration, documentation, etc.

 Types of Nurses and Staff in the Health Office

 School districts often employ nurses with a variety of levels of licensure.
 It is important that the school districts and the employees have a very clear understanding of what the expectations and limitations of each role are so as to not practice outside of their licensure.
 The health office may include: